Teach Your Dog to Take Treats Gently

-The first step in addressing this behavior is to rule out any underlying causes, including fear, anxiety, frustration or aggression.
-When a dog who normally takes treats and toys gently suddenly becomes more forceful and less discriminating with his teeth, it may be a sign that he is agitated by or afraid of something in the environment.
-If this is the case, seek immediate assistance from a professional, like a veterinarian working with a positive reinforcement trainer.
+The first step in addressing this behavior is to rule out any underlying causes, including medical issues, fear, anxiety, frustration or aggression.
+When a dog who normally takes treats and toys gently suddenly becomes more forceful and less discriminating with his teeth, it may indicate a medical problem, or it could be a sign that he is agitated by or afraid of something in the environment.
+If this is the case, seek immediate assistance from your veterinarian, who can investigate potential medical issues, or may recommend working with a positive reinforcement trainer.

 More commonly though, your dog’s grabby behavior is motivated by excitement and experience: He wants what you are offering and has learned that grabbing it from your hands is the fastest way to get it.

 Teach Your Dog to Be Patient and PoliteI teach dogs to be gentle by starting with a training game.
 The game begins with an item, like kibble, a treat or small toy, hidden inside a closed fist.
 Most dogs will start by pawing or mouthing at skin to get the hidden item.
 (Gardening gloves can be used to protect your hands, especially if your skin is prone to scrapes or cuts.)
 Offer your dog the treat in your closed hand, but ignore pawing and mouthing and wait for a touch of the nose, tongue or soft part of the muzzle before rewarding him.